aslamplr/blog/content/posts/study-vs-learn.md

 draft: false
 ---

 I think I chose the name "Infinite Study" for the blog site.
 And I was so certain about the name at the time.
 But now, I am confused about the name?
-My area of interest is deep learning and I have chosed infinite study.
-Did I made a mistake of me chosing **"study"** instead of **"learn"**.
+My area of interest is deep learning and I have chosen infinite study.
+Did I made a mistake of choosing **"study"** instead of **"learn"**?
 Ok let's go back to the meaning of these words and see.

 <!--more-->